abhigyanmadhukalya/abhigyanmadhukalya/README.md

 <details>
  <summary><h3>I 💙</h3></summary>

-- Playing games in my free time.
-I have had a deep love for gaming ever since I was young.
-I started to code because I wanted to edit the save files in games to get an unfair advantage and cheese them.
-My favorite game franchises are Assassin's Creed, Fallout, Counter Strike etc.

 - Studying Chemistry and Physics.
 I know I'm bad at Mathematics so I love studying the subjects I'm good at to keep my anxiety in check.

-- Watching Anime.
-I started watch anime ever since I was young and still enjoy it very much.
-My favorite anime is 86-Eighty Six-.
-I don't like watching TV shows because they are very sterile compared to anime.
-Plus, I can also read the manga or play the game to continue the story if it an adaptation which is nice.

 - Reading books.
 I love reading books as it makes me feel more intelligent than I actually am.
 Reading books is one of the few times in the day I am away from a screen and is very refreshing.
 My favorite author is H.P.Lovecraft as I love his weird-science-fiction genre of books.